 How to access the lab

-If you want to use the lab please email firstname.lastname@example.org.
+If you want to use the lab please fill in the booking form.
+If you cannot access it, you can also email firstname.lastname@example.org.

 Do you know any other empathy labs?